-The drink Cuba Libre (aka rum and coke) comes from the period of history.
+The drink Cuba Libre (aka rum and coke) comes from that period of history.
 When Coke was first imported to Cuba in 1900, it was mixed with rum and people toasted a free Cuba (Cube Libre in Spanish).

-The other historical remnant from this period is the US naval base at Guantomano Bay which was leased from Cuba.
+The other historical remnant from this period is the US naval base at Guantanamo Bay which was leased from Cuba.
 A treaty in 1934 made the lease period indefinite and set the monthly payments at $4,085.
 The figure was never indexed for inflation so the amount has never changed even though the value would have been the equivalent of $69,000/month in 1934 dollars.

 Trust Territory of the Pacific Islands

 In 1947 the United Nations created Trust Territory of the Pacific Islands (TTPI) from former Japanese possessions given to them by a League of Nations Mandate.
 The TTPI existed form 1947 to 1986 when the constituent islands began to seek independence.
 The above mentioned Northern Marinas Islands is the only part of the TTPI which is still a US territory.

 Marshal Islands – The Marshall Islands are best known as the location of many atomic bomb tests in the 40’s and 50’s on places like Bikini and Enewetak Atolls.